-The statement of withdrawal must set forth an address where service of process may be made on the entity pursuant to Section 119.
-There is no limit on how long the withdrawn entity must keep that address up to date.
+The statement of withdrawal must set forth an address where service of process may be made on the foreign limited liability company pursuant to Section 119.
+There is no limit on how long the withdrawn company must keep that address up to date.

 SECTION 912.
 ACTION BY [ATTORNEY GENERAL].
-The [Attorney General]
+The [Attorney General] may maintain an action to enjoin a foreign limited liability company from doing business in this state in violation of this [article].